-&lt;sup>5 Dr. Sieuwnath Naipal PhD during his acceptance speech as a professor of natural sciences at the Anton de Kom University of Suriname.
-Quoted in Naar een geïntegreeerd waterbeheer Suriname
+5 Dr. Sieuwnath Naipal PhD during his acceptance speech as a professor of natural sciences at the Anton de Kom University of Suriname.
+Quoted in Naar een geïntegreeerd waterbeheer Suriname grid and 6%, which live in the Hinterland, reliant on diesel unit installed by the Department for Rural Energy.

-&lt;sup>6 Second National Communication to UNFCCC.
+6 Second National Communication to UNFCCC.